Playwriting Bio, Awards and Grants

 for Cynthia L. Cooper (Cindy Cooper)

-Cynthia L. Cooper (Cindy) writes a range of long and short plays, united by a passion for human rights and concerns, stylized staging and a mixture of comedy and drama.
-Her plays have been produced in many theatres and venues across the U.S., Canada and in Europe.
+Cynthia L. Cooper (Cindy) writes a range of long and short plays, united by a passion for human rights and justice, stylized staging and a mixture of comedy and drama.
+Her plays have been produced in theatres and venues across the U.S., Canada and in Europe.